 Note: unless stated otherwise, all quotes were taken from the official site.

-Just wanted to let you know that you can join concerts at Church Of The Redeemer.
+I just wanted to let you know that you can join the Church of the Redeemer concerts.
 There are organ concerts, choirs, and others.
-You can find additional information about concerts at redeemermusic.com
+You can find additional information about concerts at cicts.org.

 There is also music in the services.
-And since we mentioned services, let’s elaborate a little on that topic.
+And since we mentioned services, let’s elaborate on that topic.